0xwine07/esp32-bluetooth-rc-car/README.md

 ---

 ## Design Notes
-- Bluetooth is implemented using the ESP32’s built-in Classic Bluetooth module (no external HC-05).
+- Bluetooth communication is implemented using the ESP32’s built-in Classic Bluetooth module; no external HC-05 module is used.
-- The project is a functional prototype focused on validating control logic and power stability.
+- The project was developed as a functional prototype, with focus on validating control logic and power stability.

 ---

 ## Future Work
-Planned improvements are tracked using **GitHub Issues**.
+Planned improvements and enhancements are tracked using **GitHub Issues**.

 ---